mre/riffraff/README.md

 ![usage](usage.gif)

-A commandline interface for Jenkins jobs.
+A commandline interface for Jenkins jobs, which queries the current status of all matching jobs in parallel.

 ### Installation